Paul-Browne/carl.js/README.md

 ### Can I use Carl.js to load all my html as components
 You could, but Carl.js wasn't really built for that purpose.
 If you want to do that kind of thing then maybe consider using react or some other MVC framework.

+### Isn't loading html via Ajax bad for SEO?
+These days Google will respect content loaded via ajax, so it really shouldn't be a problem.
+You might not want to put facebook or twitter meta content in a html component, since their bots will not respect the ajax content.

 ### [DEMOS PAGE](https://github.com/Paul-Browne/carl/tree/master/demo)